jhpyle/docassemble/_docs/scalability.md

 purposes for sending e-mail are, and explain your policy of dealing with replies and bounce-backs.

-# <a name="ssl"></a>Using HTTPS

-Note: using Let's Encrypt for HTTPS does not currently work in a multi-server arrangement, though it does work for a single-server arrangement.

-The default Apache configuration file expects SSL certificates to be located in the following files:

-{% highlight text %}
-SSLCertificateFile /etc/ssl/docassemble/docassemble.crt
-SSLCertificateKeyFile /etc/ssl/docassemble/docassemble.key
-SSLCertificateChainFile /etc/ssl/docassemble/docassemble.ca.pem
-{% endhighlight %}

-The meaning of these files is as follows:

-* `docassemble.crt`: this file is generated by your certificate authority when you submit a certificate signing request.
-* `docassemble.key`: this file is generated at the time you create your certificate signing request.
-* `docassemble.ca.pem`: this file is generated by your certificate authority.
-It is variously known as the "chain file" or the "root bundle."

-In order to make sure that these files are replicated on every web server, the [supervisor] will run the `docassemble.webapp.install_certs` module before running the web server.

-If you are using S3, this module will copy the files from the `certs/` prefix in your bucket to `/etc/ssl/docassemble`.

-If you are not using S3, this module will copy the files from `/usr/share/docassemble/certs` to `/etc/ssl/docassemble`.
-You will want to [create your own Docker image] of **docassemble** if you want to install certificates this way.

-The files need to be called `docassemble.crt`, `docassemble.key`, and `docassemble.ca.pem`, or whatever the web server configuration expects.

-First, obtain your SSL certificate files.
-Name them `docassemble.crt`, `docassemble.key`, and `docassemble.ca.pem`.

-If you have enabled `s3` in the [configuration], copy the certificate files to the `certs/` prefix of the `bucket` you configured:

-{% highlight bash %}
-s3cmd --access_key=YOURACCESSKEY --secret_key=YOURSECRETKEY put yourserver.crt s3://yourbucket/certs/docassemble.crt
-s3cmd --access_key=YOURACCESSKEY --secret_key=YOURSECRETKEY put yourserver.key s3://yourbucket/certs/docassemble.key
-s3cmd --access_key=YOURACCESSKEY --secret_key=YOURSECRETKEY put yourserver.ca.pem s3://yourbucket/certs/docassemble.ca.pem
-{% endhighlight %}

-If you do not have the s3cmd utility, install it:

-{% highlight bash %}
-apt-get install s3cmd
-{% endhighlight %}

-If you did not enable `s3`, just copy `docassemble.crt`, `docassemble.key`, and `docassemble.ca.pem` to `/usr/share/docassemble/certs` on each web server instance.

-If you need to use different filesystem or S3 locations, you can edit the [configuration] variables [`certs`] and [`cert_install_directory`].

 # Using S3 without passing access keys in the configuration

 If you are running **docassemble** on an [EC2] instance, or on a